I'm a Celebrity...Get Me Out of Here! (British TV series): New South Wales, Australia (2003–2019, 2022–present)

 Before they enter and after leaving the jungle, the celebrities stay at a luxury hotel that is featured in the Coming Out episode at the end of the series.
 Since the show's return to Australia in 2022, the hotel used is the JW Marriott Gold Coast Resort & Spa, located in Surfers Paradise, Queensland; this replaced the Palazzo Versace which was originally used for the show.
+Paramedic Bob McCarron, known informally as "Medic Bob", and his team of assistants are responsible for the medical care and wellbeing of the celebrities and crew.
+McCarran was usually seen during Bushtucker Trials when medical assistance was required.
+In September 2022, it was reported that McCarron had decided not to return for that year's series due to scheduling conflicts with other projects and was replaced by another medic/doctor off screen.
+McCarron did not appear in the 2020 and 2021 series filmed in Wales due to COVID-19 travel restrictions.

-In December 2016, ITV Studios establised the ITV Tweed Community Initiative Fund to assist projects and initiatives within the Tweed Shire as a way of giving back to the local community and created an independent community committee from across the shire to adjudicate the grants.
+In December 2016, ITV Studios established the ITV Tweed Community Initiative Fund to assist projects and initiatives within the Tweed Shire as a way of giving back to the local community and created an independent community committee from across the shire to adjudicate the grants.
+In August 2025, it was reported that ITV were negotiating a five-year extension of its filming contract with Australian officials and the Tweed Shire Council; if successful, this would grant them permission to remain at the same site until 2030.